Carbon River in autumn

 Local Funding Opportunities

-- Floodplains by Design Grant – Projects that support integrating flood hazard reduction with ecosystem protection or restoration.
-Pre-applications due Jan 23, 2026.
+• Floodplains by Design Grant – Projects that support integrating flood hazard reduction with ecosystem protection or restoration.
+Pre-applications are due January 23, 2026.
 The FbD grant program has a soft cap of $10 million per grant application.
 Local and Tribal governments, along with nonprofit organizations, are using Floodplains by Design grants across Washington to complete multi-benefit projects that reduce flood hazards to communities and restore the natural functions of rivers and their floodplains.
 Learn more and apply HERE.

 Financial Resources